 We are also subject to the federal physician self-referral prohibition, commonly known as the Stark Law, and to comparable state laws.
 Together these restrictions generally prohibit us from billing a patient or governmental or private payer for certain designated health services, including clinical laboratory services, when the physician ordering the service, or a member of such physician's immediate family, has a financial relationship, such as an ownership or investment interest in or compensation arrangement, with us, unless the relationship meets an applicable exception to the prohibition.
-Several Stark Law exceptions are relevant to many common financial relationships involving clinical laboratory for clinical laboratory services; (3) space and equipment rental arrangements that satisfy certain requirements and (4) personal services arrangements that satisfy certain requirements and (4) personal services arrangements that satisfy certain requirements and (4) personal services arrangements that satisfy certain requirements and (4) personal services arrangements that satisfy certain requirements and (4) personal services arrangements that satisfy certain requirements and (4) personal services arrangements that satisfy certain requirements.
+Several Stark Law exceptions are relevant to many common financial relationships involving clinical laboratories and referring physicians, including: (1) fair market value compensation for the provision of items or services; (2) payments by physicians to a laboratory for clinical laboratory services; (3) space and equipment rental arrangements that satisfy certain requirements and (4) personal services arrangements that satisfy certain requirements.
 The laboratory cannot submit claims to the Medicare Part B program for services furnished in violation of the Stark Law, and Medicaid reimbursements may be at risk as well.
 These prohibitions apply regardless of any intent by the parties to induce or reward referrals or the reasons for the financial relationship and the referral.
 Penalties for violating the Stark Law include significant civil, criminal and administrative penalties, such as the return of funds received for all prohibited referrals, fines, civil monetary penalties, exclusion from the federal healthcare programs, integrity oversight and reporting obligations, and imprisonment.
-In addition, knowing violations of the Stark Law may also serve as the basis for liability under the federal False Claims Act, or FCA, overtly or covertly, in cash or in kind, in order to induce business that is reimbursable under any federal health care program.
-The government may also assert that a claim that includes items or services resulting from a violation of the AKS constitutes a false or fraudulent claim under the FCA, which is discussed in greater detail below.
-Additionally, a person or entity does not need to have actual knowledge of the statute or specific intent to violate it in order to have committed a violation.
-Although the AKS applies only to items and services reimbursable under any federal health care program, a number of states have passed statutes substantially similar to the AKS that apply to all payers.
-Penalties for violations of such state laws include imprisonment and significant monetary fines.
-Federal and state law enforcement authorities scrutinize arrangements between health care providers and potential referral sources to ensure that the arrangements are not designed as a mechanism to induce patient care referrals or induce the purchase or prescribing of particular products or services.
-Generally, courts have taken a broad interpretation of the scope of the AKS, holding that the statute may be violated if merely one purpose of a payment arrangement is to induce referrals or purchases.
-In addition to statutory exceptions to the AKS.
-An arrangement must fully comply with each element of an applicable exception or safe harbor in order to qualify for protection.
-Failure to meet the requirements of the safe harbor, however, does not render an arrangement illegal.
-Rather, the government may evaluate such arrangements on a case-by-case basis, taking into account all facts and circumstances.
+In addition, knowing violations of the Stark Law may also serve as the basis for liability under the federal False Claims Act, or FCA, which can result in additional civil and criminal penalties.